 ITOM 6201.
 Managerial Statistics.
-An overview of statistical methodologies and applications.
-Includes probability applications, hypothesis testing, simple and multiple regression analysis, sampling, quality control, and forecasting.
-Uses lectures, cases, and Excel programs and spreadsheets.
+This course provides an overview of statistical methodologies and applications.
+It includes probability applications, hypothesis testing, simple and multiple regression analysis, sampling, quality control, and forecasting.
+The course is taught using lectures, cases, and Excel programs and spreadsheets.

 ITOM 6202.
 Management Decision Analysis.
-Designed to help students understand how complex business problems can be analyzed, modeled and solved in an optimal manner.
-Begins with a review of decision-making under risk and uncertainty.
-Emphasizes the use and application of decision trees, including the incorporation of utility theory.
-Moves on to the use and application of mathematical optimization models, including linear programming, network models and integer programming.
-Finally, covers the topic of simulation.
-Teaches students to develop spreadsheet models for making complex business decisions, as well as to interpret the results of such models.
+The purpose of this course is to help students understand how complex business problems can be analyzed, modeled and solved in an optimal manner.
+The course begins with a review of decision-making under risk and uncertainty.
+Specific emphasis is then placed on the use and application of decision trees, including the incorporation of utility theory.
+The course moves on to the use and application of mathematical optimization models, including linear programming, network models and integer programming.
+The final topic covered is simulation.
+Students learn to develop spreadsheet models for making complex business decisions as well as to interpret the results of such models.

 ITOM 6203.
 Operations Management.
-A course that helps students understand the fundamental concepts and techniques necessary for attaining a world-class performance in service and manufacturing operations.
-Adopts a "process management" viewpoint to address a variety of strategic and operational issues.
-Consists of two interlinked modules: 1) process analysis, design and improvement, with exercises and cases to illustrate concepts such as capacity, cycle time, bottlenecks and theory of constraints and 2) improving medium-to long-term operational processes, with topics such as inventory management, supply chain management and operations strategy.
-Also, provides an introduction to the way information technology is used to re-engineer and dramatically improve business processes.
+The main objective of this course is to help students understand the fundamental concepts and techniques necessary for attaining a world-class performance in service and manufacturing operations.
+The course adopts a "process management" viewpoint to address a variety of strategic and operational issues.
+It consists of two interlinked modules: 1) process analysis, design and improvement, with exercises and cases to illustrate concepts such as capacity, cycle time, bottlenecks and theory constraints; and 2) improving medium- to long-term operational processes, with topics such as inventory management, supply chain management and operations strategy.
+The course also introduces students to the way information technology is being used to re-engineer and dramatically improve business processes.